Navyatha-11/Email_Summarizer/README.md

    All of the Above are Present in the `Reports/` Folder of the repo

 ## 🔑 API Key
-This project requires an OpenAI API key for summarisation.
+This project requires an Gemini API key for summarisation.

 - Get your key from: [https://aistudio.google.com/](https://aistudio.google.com/)
 - Set it in your notebook: